-- Oversee project delivery; - Streamline communication with and between members of the Homeowners Association and renovation contractor: - Supervision of delivery and processing of monitoring data; - Organization of project evaluation by residents; - Planning of integral commissioning and supervision of quality assurance in line with V&V plan; - Oversee adequate service in case of defects; - Complete renovation file upon commissioning; - Organize post-calculation of the renovation and input key figures into cost database of IHRS.
+- · Oversee project delivery; - · Streamline communication with and between members of the CA and renovation contractor; - · Supervision of delivery and processing of monitoring data; - · Organization of project evaluation by residents; - · Planning of integral commissioning and supervision of quality assurance in line with V&V plan; - · Oversee adequate service in case of defects; - · Complete renovation file upon commissioning; - · Organize post-calculation of the renovation and input key figures into cost database of IHRS.

-- Organize and participate in project evaluation; - Monitor the embedding of improvements in the integral renovation process of IHRS.
+- Organize and participate in project evaluation; - · Monitor the embedding of improvements in the integral renovation process of IHRS.

-- ≥ 5 years of experience in construction-related project management during execution; - Experience with planning and management of integral construction processes and lean management; - High-level communication skills (project management and mediation).
+- · ≥ 5 years of experience in construction-related project management during execution; - Experience with planning and management of integral construction processes and lean management; - · High-level communication skills (project management and mediation).

-Certified passive house professional, passive house advisor or passive house designer or similar qualification;
+Either: Certified passive house professional, passive house advisor or passive house designer or similar qualification

-Or involved in this or a similar role in the implementation of one or more successful (certified) EnerPHit renovations, passive houses or integral renovation projects.
+Or: involved in this or a similar role in the implementation of one or more successful (certified) EnerPHit renovations, passive houses or integral renovation projects.

-- Passive House Trades Person course, e.g. Cursus Energieneutraal bouwen en renoveren; - Course on Quality assurance for renovations with building performance guarantee; e.g. Cursus Integrale kwaliteitsborging; - Course on Chain cooperation and continuous improvement, e.g. Ketensamenwerking renovatie: - Course on Communication in the construction process, e.g. Cursus Communicatie in het bouwproces.
+- · Passive House Trades Person course - · Course on Quality assurance for renovations with building performance guarantee; - · Course on Chain cooperation and continuous improvement; - · Course on Communication in the construction process.

-In the following chapter, you will read a description of the main training for stakeholders of a GWDR.
-This training concerns the specific challenges of high performance energy renovations with guaranteed building performance for HOA properties.
+In the following chapter, you will read a description of the main training for stakeholders of a IHRS.
+This training concerns the specific challenges of high-performance energy-saving renovations with guaranteed building performance for CA properties.